Total Dissolved Solids (TDS): Problems and Solutions

 The measure of Total Dissolved Solids, also known as TDS, is a measurement of the combined total of the inorganic and organic substances dissolved in a given water source.
-Read below to learn more about TDS and how its measurement can help better understand water quality.
+Read on to learn more about TDS, and how its measurement can help you better understand your water quality.

 What are Total Dissolved Solids?

-Primarily minerals, salts, and organic matter, TDS levels can be an indicator of overall water quality.
+TDS in drinking water are composed primarily of minerals, salts, and organic matter.
+TDS levels can be an indicator of overall water quality.
 However, it is important to remember that TDS is not itself a water contaminant; only a measurement of the amount of dissolved material in water.

 Common inorganic salts that can be found in water include: calcium, magnesium, potassium, sodium, carbonates, nitrates, bicarbonates, chlorides and sulfates.

 TDS are a leading cause of turbidity and sediment in water, and if left unfiltered may lead to other contamination.

 TDS in drinking water are a product of both the natural environment and human activities.
 Environmental sources include salt deposits, mineral springs, and carbonate deposits.
 Non-environmental factors include agricultural and urban run-off, water treatment chemicals, and industrial and wastewater discharges.

 Note: TDS is a measure of substances in a given water sample and is not a contaminant on its own.

 A TDS test can be used to determine the general quality of the water.
 A high TDS level is an indicator of potential concerns.
 More specific water tests are available that will provide a more comprehensive summary of what specific contaminants may be found in a